 Pay Them According to Their Work

 The trick now is to create an environment where everyone will be satisfied with their workload and their paycheck.
 It does sound kinda impossible, I agree.
 But while this kind of utopia isn't necessarily achievable, what we can do is get as close to it as we can.

 What matters most is essentially paying your employees according to the job they’re doing and the time it takes to perform it.
 Which means you have to gain insight into their activities throughout the day.

 Now, you might be asking how to monitor employees at work?
 Nowadays, that’s very simple.
-With the help of freeware monitoring software and time tracking tools for small businesses you can easily know exactly what your employees are doing and how they spend their time.
+With the help of screen capture monitoring software and time tracking tools for small businesses you can easily know exactly what your employees are doing and how they spend their time.

 You already know how how these programs work.
 They passively gather information and later on provide you with a detailed report of every employee’s activity.
 They are being used more and more by business owners across the world.
 With the help of such software, you'll know exactly on what activities your employee spends their time.
 What websites do they visit.
 Are they being productive or not?
 How many hours have they worked?
 On some platforms, you can even take a screenshot of their computer screen.
 But you do see the point?
 These tools are extremely useful to determine the workload of your employees and with all that information gathered, you'll be able to pay them accordingly.

 Hence, everyone will be paid based on their activities and based on their job.
 Keep in mind that this isn’t spying on your employees.
 Something like this is implemented with the consent of your employees and based on your country's laws, but in most cases it's 100% legal.
 Even though, you’ll need to put a bit of research into it and just be sure that you’re doing everything by the book.